-SALT LAKE CITY (ABC4 News) – Governor Gary Herbert has extended his order requiring face masks at state-run buildings that include liquor stores and higher education offices.
+SALT LAKE CITY (ABC4 News) – Governor Gary Herbert has extended his order requiring face masks at state-run buildings that include liquor stores and higher education offices until further notice.

-The orders started back in June amid a “concerning” surge of new coronavirus cases.
-This is now the second extension since the orders were put in place.
+The face mask orders started back in June amid a “concerning” surge of new coronavirus cases.
+This is now the third extension since the order were put in place.

 The governor called wearing a face mask is a very “effective and low-cost” way to prevent the spread of COVID-19 during a press conference held in June.